BlueJRepo/SimpleWebCrawler/README.txt

 		b.
 Using Chrome, open chrome browers and type in the url in (a).

 		c.
-Chrome plug-in postman, install chrome plug-in and open chrome browser go to "chrome://apps/", click on Postman icon and start using.
+Chrome's plug-in postman, install postman extension and open it from chrome browser go to "chrome://apps/", click on Postman icon and start using.

+4.
-4. Crawling service can also be run without starting up the springboot service
+	Crawling service can also be run without starting up the springboot service

 		C:\workspace\SimpleWebCrawler>mvn clean -Dtest=MyCrawlerServiceTest#test_crawlMe_should_return_valid_result  test